swinner95/MachineLearning/Readme.md

 **AML Deeprank PRS Module**
 - The Deeprank AML PRS module takes only two parameters **stepConfigFile** and the **workspaceConfigFile** which submits to AML.
+- In this repository, you can find the configuration template for the **stepConfigFile** in this folder 'deeprank/aml_pipeline/configs/pipeline_params/ranklm_inference-prs.json'.
+- In this repository, you can find the configuration template for the **workspaceConfigFile** in this folder 'deeprank/aml_pipeline/configs/workspace/aml_workspace.json'.
 - You can edit the **overrideparams** parameter to overwride any parameters instead of editing these parameters in the config file.
 You can add parameters as dictionary values for example {batch_size: 10}.
 - You can also add run tags in the **tags** parameter.